Below, find links to the optional patinas available on the Apron portion of our copper farm sink.

 We will send you a preliminary photo prior to the topcoat process.
 Keep in mind, the topcoat changes the look of this particular patina significantly.
 You should be looking at pattern, not color, as the color will change when the topcoat is applied.

-This is the only finish that I do myself.
+This is about the only finish that I do myself.
 (I have done all of the Northern Lights patinas until the last one.
-I showed Lori how to do this patina and she did a great job as usual) We send photos prior to top coating for your approval on this finish.
-This is a very difficult finish.
+I showed Lori how to do this patina and she did a great job as usual).
+We send photos prior to top coating for your approval on this finish.
+This is a very difficult finish and can be very wild.
 The end result, however, can be spectacular.
 Please note - this is a very busy finish.
 I do not suggest this with a counter, floor or cabinet that has a lot of movement in the design.
 We send a photo to you before top-coat.
 Keep in mind, the top-coat has a tendency to mute the colors a bit.

 This patina is similar to our weathered patina, but shows hints of natural copper, giving a warm feeling while showing off that natural color of copper before it ages.
 This patina has a clear topcoat.
 We can not send photos prior to top coating, as the copper will continue to age in a matter of minutes and must be top coated quickly.

-This is another autumn patina on a "Signature Series" copper apron front sink.
+The top photo is our Autumn patina on a "Signature Series" copper apron front sink.
+This is a lighter version.
 Keep in mind, patina is a natural process and can not be totally controlled.
 We do our best to send you a good facsimile of what you see here.
+The bottom photo is our NexGen series and is a darker version.

 Two of our customers was kind enough to send in photos of their copper apron front sinks featuring an autumn patina.